County Meath Ireland · Co. Meath · Bettystown Save · Share

 By car

-Dublin to Bettystown is 45 minutes on the M1 and R167.
-Drogheda is 15 minutes further north.
+Dublin to Bettystown is about 45 minutes on the M1, exiting near Julianstown and following the R150 coast road.
+Drogheda is fifteen minutes north.

 By bus